moetunes/Some_sorta_bar/Readme.md

 &R some text here.

+**or** To have some text centered and some on the right

+&C some text &R some more text

 ###Colours are set at compile time so edit them to suit.
 The first colour is the background and the following eight are for the text.